- Outgoing students

 The most economical on-campus housing unit is Thomas Jefferson where you will be assigned to a room you will share with another student.
 To view a room layout click here.
 A group of students share common bathrooms which are located near the sleeping rooms.
 Students living in Thomas Jefferson Hall have the convenience of the cafeteria in the same building as well as a shared kitchen if you wish to cook for yourself.

 Several on-campus options are available for students who want more of an apartment-style living space.
 Miner Village has single sleeping rooms with a bathroom shared with one other student, a living room, kitchen, and washer/dryer in each apartment.
-Keller Two and Rolla Suites have single sleeping rooms with a private bath.
+Rolla Suites has single sleeping rooms with a private bath.
 Rooms either have their own kitchen or each floor offers a shared kitchen and laundry facilities.

-The study abroad staff collaborate closely with the department of Residential Life to secure housing for your stay at S&T. Completing the application process is to obtain your information in the system and make your room assignment as soon as possible.
+The study abroad staff collaborate closely with the department of Residential Life to secure housing for your stay at S&T. Complete the application process to provide your information and any requirements to the Residental Life staff who will make your room assignment.
 The application will ask for your preferences of location; please know that we cannot guarantee that you will be placed in the location you request, but Residential Life will do their best to accommodate based on your preferences and availability.

 How to apply for on-campus housing